-Is there different lone working procedure for different types of employee?
+Are there different lone working procedures for different types of employee?

 All employers are bound by the lone worker law in their country, however some organisations do have specific guidance issued to them to follow.

 Protection of NHS staff is a topic that we often hear discussed in the media.
 Front line nursing staff and doctors can be targets for verbal abuse and aggression on a daily basis as they deal with the public.
 According to NHS Protect figures there were 70,555 reported assaults on NHS staff in 2015/16.

 The NHS Security Management Service has published guidance on working alone safety procedure for protecting NHS lone workers.
 The guide helps staff to identify risks and put appropriate measures in place to protect NHS staff.